You have to understand the difference between an Update and an Upgrade.

 An Upgrade is a complete new Operating System that must be purchased.
 Such as 10.5 Leopard to 10.6 Snow Leopard.

-10.5 Leopard was based on Power PC code and was written to be able to run on both Power PC and Intel processors.
+10.5 Leopard was written for Power PC Macs with code added to force it to run on Intel processors.

 10.6 Snow Leopard has completely rewritten code and only runs on Intel Macs.